 - Some might feel as though others judge their decision, which can lead to feelings of isolation.

-Because celibacy is a major life decision, those who choose to be celibate tend to spend careful time and consideration before jumping right in.
+Because celibacy is a major life decision, those who choose to be celibate often spend careful time considering the decision before jumping right in.

 Do your research

 As mentioned, the definition of celibacy can vary a lot, so it’s important to do your research.
 Thorough, thoughtful education will help you decide what’s best for your personal version of celibacy.